adamggrim/textwarp/README.md

 ├── _core/
 │ ├── constants/
 │ │ ├── __init__.py: Exposes constants for use across the package
+│ │ ├── apostrophes.py: Sets used across the package for variants and input
 │ │ ├── maps.py: Map used across the package for lookups
-│ │ ├── messages.py: Strings for displaying messages to the user
-│ │ ├── nlp.py: Sets and tuples used across the package for spaCy processing │ │ ├── regexes.py: Regular expressions used across the package
+│ │ ├── nlp.py: Objects used across the package for spaCy processing
-│ │ └── variants.py: Sets used across the package for variants and input
+│ │ └── regexes.py: Regular expressions used across the package
 │ ├── data/
 │ │ ├── contraction_expansion/
 │ │ │ ├── ambiguous_contractions.json: Lists contractions with multiple possible expansions